howech/gestalt/README.md

 create the path of the zookeeper node it is trying to listen to, if it is not already there.

+- include_stat

+Boolean.
+If true, zookeeper nodes will include a 'stat' name in addition to 'data' and 'children'.
+The stat object will contain the stats reported by the node's data callback.

 #### Methods

 - zookeeper( function(zk) )